 Who can use this service?

 To use this service you must be resident in Northern Ireland.
-If you live in Great Britain, use the link below to claim your State Pension online.

 You cannot claim your State Pension online if you live outside UK.
 To claim your State Pension if you live outside UK: